Adroiti/docs-for-code-review-tools/RuboCop/Layout-BlockEndNewline.md

-Pattern: Layout/BlockEndNewline
+Pattern: Missing newline for `do..end`

 Issue: -

 ## Description

-This cop checks whether the end statement of a do..end block is on its own line.
+This cop checks whether the `end` statement of a `do..end` block is on its own line.

 ### Example